 This list of assignments is an example, difficulty of assignments will depend on the overall class programming skills.
 Each assignment topic will be introduced in detail during class.
-The final set of assignments is not specified yet but it will look similar/same to the ones shown below:
+The final set of assignments is not specified yet but it will look similar to the ones shown below:

-- 1. Assignment 1: print the most parsimonous tree using PAUP - 2.
-Assignment 2: write a python code to simulate the substitution process. - Assignment 3: write a summary about maximum likelihood estimation on trees (not less than 180 word, not more than 250) - Assignment 4: write a summary about Bayesian inference (not less than 180 word, not more than 250) - 5.
-Assignment 5: Genetic drift simulation in Python - 6.
-Assignment 6: Migrate tutorial - 7.
-Assignment 7: Describe your Project in 180 to 250 words - Project: The project will discuss either (1) a complex analysis of data or (2) software development or (3) a theory section we did not discuss.
+- 1. Read and write a tree structure - 2.
+Simulate data on a tree - 3.
+Simulate data using the coalescent - 4.
+Construct an ABC sampler to estimate the effective population size - 5.
+Model selection using the program MIGRATE - 6.
+Project: The project will discuss either (1) a complex analysis of data or (2) software development or (3) a theory section we did not discuss.
 The project consists of two parts, a report (of not more than 8 pages) and a presentation of 10 minutes.
 We will develop ideas for the project during class.